 When to Plant Pumpkin Seeds

-Plant your pumpkin seeds outside after all chance of frost has passed and the soil temperature is 65 F. Most pumpkin varieties take between 85-125 days to mature.
+We suggest you directly sow pumpkin seeds into your garden bed.
+Plant your pumpkin seeds outside after all chances of frost have passed and the soil temperature is 65°F. Most pumpkin varieties take between 85 to 125 days to mature.
 If you would like to have pumpkins on October 1st, count backwards to decide when to plant.

 Where to Plant Pumpkin Seeds

 Pumpkins love the sunniest place you can find.
 A neutral pH balance soil is best.
-If you get a lot of rain, make sure that your plants stay protected from heavy wind and rain.
+If you get a lot of rough weather, make sure that your plants stay protected from heavy wind and rain.

 How to Plant Pumpkin Seeds

-Even though pumpkins need a lot of room to grow, we always plant more pumpkin seeds than we think we may need to increase the chance of each vine setting fruit.
-Plan on needing a minimum of 20 square feet for each plant – this can be found on the edge of the garden where the vines can trail down, or in an unconventional spot in your yard that has ample space.
+Plant pumpkins in early spring, or start seeds indoors two to four weeks before the last frost of spring if you live in a cold region.
 The warmer the soil, the faster the seeds will germinate, so mound the soil to help the sun heat it faster.
-Plant 3-5 pumpkin seeds about 1 inch deep in each mound.
-Once they germinate, thin to 2 of the healthiest sprouts.
-Pumpkins are 80-90% water, so they need a lot of it to grow.
+Plant three to five pumpkin seeds in each mound about one inch deep.
+Once they germinate, thin to two of the healthiest sprouts.
+Give your plants at least one to two inches of water per week, especially when they're blooming and setting fruit.
+Watering should preferably be done through drip irrigation or ground-level soaking rather than from overhead.
+Pumpkins are 80 to 90% water, so they need a lot of it to grow.
 The secret is to only water pumpkins when they need it.
 If the plant looks healthy, there is no need to water daily.
 When the soil is dry and the plant looks limp, give it a long deep drink.
 Deep but infrequent watering results in a healthier plant.

 How to Care for Pumpkins

-As your Pumpkins start to grow, separate the fruit from the ground with a piece of cardboard to prevent possible rot.
+As your Pumpkins start to grow, separate the fruit from the ground with a piece of cardboard or a paper plate to prevent possible rot.
 Keep your pumpkin in the sun and remove any leaves that are shading the fruit.

 How to Harvest Pumpkins

-Before the frost, cut the stem with a sharp knife.
+Before the frost, cut the stem with a sharp knife one to four inches long.
+If the stem is cut too short, the pumpkin will not store as long.
 Wear gloves as the vines will be prickly.
-Keep in the sun for 2 weeks to harden the skin and protect it from colder nights by bringing it inside or covering it with a blanket.
-After the 2 weeks, you can store them in a cool place for up to 2-3 months.
+Place the pumpkin in the sun for two weeks to harden the skin and help it to ripen properly.
+After two weeks, you can store them in a cool place for up to two to three months or use them for decorative purposes.